 A list of forthcoming Inquiry event dates can be found on the Upcoming Events page

 In December 2017, the Presiding Officer confirmed that Wai 2575 will proceed on a phased and thematic basis, with health related-issues to be heard in stages according to priority.
-Stage one (with hearings running from October to December 2018) will inquire into aspects of primary care.
+Stage one (with hearings running from October to December 2018 and closings likely in March 2019) will inquire into aspects of primary care.
 Stage two will cover three priority areas encompassing mental health (including suicide and self-harm), Māori with disabilities, and issues of alcohol, tobacco, and substance abuse.

 Part one and two of the pre-casebook discussion paper (a Tribunal Unit assessment of the evidence required for the stage two inquiry) have now been completed.
 It is hoped that Tribunal-commissioned and Crown reports for stage two will be completed by April 2019 and mid-July 2019 respectively.
 Following the receipt of these research reports, the Tribunal anticipates holding a judicial conference, possibly in late July 2019, to discuss more detailed planning for stage two hearings.